Will Social Security Be There For Me When I Retire?

 For most pre-retirees, planning for retirement includes deciding when to begin receiving a monthly benefit from Social Security.
 However, lately there has been a lot of news questioning the ability of the Social Security Administration to pay out these benefits in the future.
 And if benefits are paid, will the benefit be reduced from the monthly amount estimated on the Social Security Statement?
 A reduction in estimated benefits could have a significant effect on a person’s retirement plan.
 So how likely is it the benefits will be reduced?
 Is there a way to “fix” Social Security?
 And can it be done in time?

-How Social Security benefits are funded
+How Social Security Benefits are Funded

 Social Security benefits are paid from the Old-Age and Survivors Insurance (OASI) Trust Fund reserves, income taxes collected on Social Security benefits, and through FICA taxes paid by employees, employers, and self-employed workers.
 The Social Security Administration can only use these sources to pay out Social Security benefits to the 59.3 million people currently receiving benefits.
 (Monthly Stat Snapshot April 2024)